Cost of Goods Sold

 Key Factors That Impact Cost of Goods Sold

 Inventory management is key.
 Starting with the right beginning inventory and tracking additional inventory prevents storage costs from getting too high.
-A well-managed ending inventory balance ensures there’s just enough inventory remaining, helping businesses avoid extra expenses and improve profitability.
+A well-managed ending inventory balance sheet ensures there’s just enough inventory remaining, helping businesses avoid extra expenses and improve profitability.

 KPIs are common metrics the client and our agency agree are valuable.
 This allows us to have beneficial conversations and move their business in the direction they want.
 We’re not wasting time or resources on anything the client doesn’t understand.